-What to Put in Your Wedding Welcome Gift Bags
+What to Put in Hotel Gift Bags for Your Wedding Guests

 Whether you are having a destination wedding or a backyard wedding, those unfamiliar with the area will love getting local memorabilia to take home with them.
 Include maps of the area and transportation maps for guests who may be staying the whole weekend.
 Don't forget to mark any spots that are of particular interest.
 Items that are famous to the area are the perfect complement to an OOT wedding gift bag and help polish the look of a welcome bag.
 Hawaii wedding?
 Include real flower leis in each gift bag.
 Vermont wedding?
 Small bottles of local maple syrup will add to atmosphere of your wedding.
 Chicago wedding?
 Throw in some coupons from famous pizza places in the area or favors printed with the well known city skyline.
 New Orleans?
 Celebrate Louisiana's French heritage by including fleur-de-lis related souvenirs in your bags.
 Ohio wedding?
 Chocolate candy buckeyes will resemble the state's tree and well known college football team.
 Cape Cod Wedding?
 Include nautical themed items like sailor knot keychains and lighthouse memorabilia.

 Your welcome bags are the perfect spot to include all the important details about your wedding.
 Be sure to include your itinerary for the weekend and any contact phone numbers for guests that may have questions.
 Throw in a personalized koozie, a signed mix cd of your reception songs, or a photo of the bride and groom with a hand written message on the back so guests have a small token to remember the day with.